mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Follow these guidelines to take good care of your mouth:

 * You will be given a mouthwash to rinse your mouth before and after meals and at bedtime.
 The number of rinses may be increased to every 2 hours, depending on how your mouth feels.
 * Use only the mouthwash that your nurse gives you.
 Do not use mouthwash or toothpaste from any store.
-These products irritate and dry mouth and throat.
+These products irritate and dry the mouth and throat.
-* Use an ultra soft toothbrush.
+* Use an ultra-soft toothbrush.
 You may also use Toothettes<sup>&reg;</sup> disposable foam sticks.
 * Do not use dental floss.
 * Avoid licking your lips.
 It increases drying and chapping.
 * Apply a lubricant like Chapstick<sup>&reg;</sup> after you clean or rinse your mouth and every 2 to 4 hours as needed.
 This will help keep your lips moist.
-* To avoid an infection in your mouth, your doctor will prescribe an oral anti-fungal antibiotic.
+* To avoid an infection in your mouth, your doctor will prescribe an oral antifungal antibiotic.
 Use it as instructed.
 * If your mouth becomes sensitive, avoid hot, spicy, acidic, or coarse foods.
 You may prefer soft or liquid food served chilled or at room temperature.
 * If you have a pain in your mouth, your doctor will prescribe medication for the pain.

-### Living with a Low Platelet Count
+### Living With a Low Platelet Count
 Platelets clump together to help stop bleeding.
 Because you will have a very low platelet count after your chemotherapy, you will need to take special care to avoid cuts and strenuous activities that might cause bleeding.
 You need to take special care of your gums and mouth, because it's common for bleeding to start there.
 You and your caregiver will take these special precautions:

 * Avoid sharp objects such as razors, scissors, and nail clippers.
 You should only shave using an electric razor/shaver and not a razor that has a blade.